GENI-NSF/geni-tools/README-omni.txt

    in `INSTALL.txt`. (#632)
  * Avoid error doing `listprojects` when user has none. (#637)
  * More use of `os.path.join`, `os.sep`, `os.normpath` for Windows support (#639)
- * Ensure SFA libraries look for temp in TMP as well as TEMPDIR, and try to create the directory if it doesn't exist. (#560)
+ * Ensure SFA libraries look for the temp dir in `TMP` as well as `TEMPDIR`, and try to create the directory if it doesn't exist. (#560)

 New in v2.5.3: